 Summer Programming Coordinator

 The 4-H Summer Programming Coordinator role will focus on the planning and facilitation of provincial 4-H programs and development of resources for 4-H programming.
 The focus will be on our three major summer events: 4-H Summer Camps from July 26-August 1 in Big River and August 16 - 22 in Fort Qu’Appelle and our Provincial 4-H Show from August 8-10 in Yorkton. (note: candidate MUST be available for these dates) The ideal candidate is: outgoing and creative; responsible and organized; a good listener and strong communicator; enjoys working with youth ages 6 – 18; and is able to problem solve and exercise good judgment.
 Duties: • Assist in planning recreational and educational programming with direct links to the four pillars of 4-H (Agriculture & Food Security, Leadership & Community Engagement, Science & Technology, Environment & Healthy Living) • Support the development, facilitate, and host in person 4-H Summer Camps at Big River and Fort Qu’Appelle (travel and week-long stay at each location required) • Support the development and facilitation of a provincial livestock show • Support 4-H staff in the planning, facilitation, and hosting of other provincial 4-H programs for youth taking place throughout the summer and fall. • Conduct special projects, administrative support and provide assistance to other Council personnel, as requested. • Position will provide a variety of work experiences in a small office environment.
 Assets: • Education or work experience related to agriculture, recreation, youth development, or event planning. • Proficiency with the Microsoft Office suite • Previous experience in a summer camp environment. • Previous experience leading recreation/sport/art/music-based activities (coaching, music lessons, etc.) • Livestock knowledge or experience. • 4-H knowledge or experience.
 About the role: • This is a summer term position beginning in May and ending in August. • The position will be based in the Provincial 4-H office in Saskatoon. • Candidates must have access to a reliable vehicle and a valid driver's license • Must produce a clean criminal record check and complete additional youth safety training. • 4-H welcomes all applicants!
 Note - candidates must be between 15 - 30 years old.
 Preference may be given to those that are returning to school full-time in the fall, or those who face barriers to accessing work experience.
 Contract length: 16 weeks Application deadline: 2025-02-28 Expected start date: 2024-05-12 Job Types: Full-time, Part-time, Temporary Salary: starting at $16.00 per hour To apply, or request additional information, please email resume and cover letter to Shelby Longworth, Provincial Programs Manager at [email protected] .
+The new 4-H year brings NEW policy changes and updates.
+The following policy changes are in effect as of October 19, 2024.

 New Alcohol Policy Possession and/or use of alcoholic beverages, illegal drugs or non-prescribed inhalants or tobacco/tobacco products by participants at any 4-H activity targeted at 4-H members are forbidden and will result in disciplinary action.
 Addition to Livestock Show Rules LIVESTOCK POLICY re: yearling heifers who have calved by Achievement Day